 You can request information from your Health Staff member on childhood diseases or conditions.
 We may request that you have a doctor's note to return to school following an infectious/communicable disease.

-You will find a list of some common infectious/communicable diseases in our Infectious Disease Policy.
 Parents will receive a note only in the event of an unusual number of children with an infectious condition in the classroom.

 Head Lice